-3.8.4.
-Setting the Authentication Results on the HttpServletRequest

-The requirements defined in this section must be fulfilled by a message processing runtime, when (at point (2) in the messaging model, validateRequest returns AuthStatus.SUCCESS.
-The requirements must also be fulfilled by HttpServletRequest.authenticate when its call to validateRequest returns AuthStatus.SUCCESS.
-In both cases, the HttpServletRequest must be modified as necessary to ensure that the Principal returned by getUserPrincipal and the String returned by getRemoteUser correspond, respectively, to the Principal established by validateRequest (via the CallerPrincipalCallback) and to the String obtained by calling getName on the established Principal footnote:Except when getUserPrincipal returns null; in which case the value returned by getRemoteUser must be null].
+3.9.4.
+Setting the Authentication Results on the HttpServletRequest the Principal returned by getUserPrincipal and the String returned by getRemoteUser correspond, respectively, to the Principal established by validateRequest (via the CallerPrincipalCallback) and to the String obtained by calling getName on the established Principal footnote:Except when getUserPrincipal returns null; in which case the value returned by getRemoteUser must be null].
 Both cases, must also ensure that the value returned by calling getAuthType on the HttpServletRequest is consistent in terms of being null or non-null with the value returned by getUserPrincipal.